ezrarag/orchestra.beamthinktank.space/docs/admin-portal-readme.md

 1. Firebase Admin SDK not configured
 2. Missing service account credentials
 3. Insufficient permissions
+4. User hasn't signed in yet (account doesn't exist in Firebase Auth)

 **Solution:**
+1. Ensure the user has signed in at least once with Google to create their Firebase Auth account
-1. Follow setup in `docs/firebase-admin-setup.md`
+2. Follow setup in `docs/firebase-admin-setup.md` to configure Admin SDK
-2. Run `gcloud auth application-default login`
+3. Run `gcloud auth application-default login` if using Application Default Credentials
-3. Verify service account has `roles/firebase.admin`
+4. Verify service account has `roles/firebase.admin` role
+5. If using scripts, ensure environment variables are set correctly
+6. Use the Admin Settings page (`/admin/settings`) if you already have an admin account

 ## Managing Roster Data